Curious thing, the art world.

 One cold, windy autumn night Massa called, very excited, and told me to meet him on the southeast corner of 94th and Broadway at 11:30 sharp, "Old clothes and a flashlight," was all he said.
 Just as I was arriving, he popped out of an apartment doorway, loaded with cameras, a battery-powered strobe and fill light.

 "Take the lights and follow me," he ordered.
 I couldn't tell if he was angry or in a rush, hustling me down the subway stairs, through the turnstile and onto the platform for the downtown local.
-At the south end of the platform, there was a red metal sign that read, "Do not enter or cross tracks."
+At the south end of the platform, there was a red metal sign reading, "Do not enter or cross tracks."
 He pushed the sign back, skipped down a metal ladder to the tracks and waved me to follow.
 "Watch the third rail, pal, and try not to get your foot stuck.
 We've all seen that movie."

 "Where we going, Donny?"